 Robert Borden worked in private practice at the two-man law firm Borden-Holgate in Saskatoon.
 For decades, Borden was available as a Court-Appointed Attorney for clients whose cases were ‘farmed-out’ by Legal Aid.
 The name Robert Borden appeared on the list of attorneys officially sanctioned by the Court.
 And indeed, many clients chose him, encouraged by the Star Phoenix newspaper reports he sought to trumpet his successes.

 But in 2004 the news knocked us sideways.
 When the Klassen malicious-prosecution trial ended, the lead client Richard Klassen gave interviewers a behind-the-scenes look at the case.
 Klassen spoke bitterly of the extensive role reversal required to bring his lawsuit to safe harbor.
 Although Robert Borden was the attorney of record, that lawyer did little work; the client did it all.
-Other clients, I among them, who had recently retained Borden for separate cases, absorbed the news and felt disquiet.
+Other clients, I among them, who had recently retained Robert Borden for separate cases, absorbed this news and felt disquiet.

 By 2011 the Law Society of Saskatchewan began to pay attention.
 As a first step, their disciplinary board revoked Robert Borden's licence to practice law.
 Whether through negotiation or command, Borden signed an Undertaking promising to cease practicing law from the date November 9, 2011.
 The Undertaking, the only public document from this early period, is short and gives no reason.
 The full text: